HlafSyp/ProjectEuler/README.md

 <h1>Language</h1>
 I will be completing this challenge in c++
 I don't have any intention to complete it in any other language

+I use the MinGW c++ compiler to compile all of the "programs" in each problem folder.